 It’s a fun way to make a difference

-It gives a voice to the animals
+It gives animals a voice

 The millions of homeless animals around the world need their humans to look out for them.
 If we don’t do anything, these animals risk starvation and pain, or euthanization at overcrowded animal control facilities.
-The animals depend on us, and thanks to IHAD, we can speak up for them.
+The animals depend on us and thanks to IHAD, we can speak up for them.